-History and Philosophy
+History and Philosophy BA

 A working knowledge of philosophical writings can make you a very effective student of history.
 At the same time, your history modules will help you to understand the context in which some of the great works of philosophy were created.

 In History you can learn about past societies, from the Romans to the modern period, addressing political, social, and cultural themes.
 You'll learn to exercise independent judgment, to be critical of accepted opinion, and to present your arguments clearly and effectively.
 Find out more about the History side of the course, including History modules.

 The Philosophy department offers an exciting range of modules taught by researchers who are experts in their field.
 You can develop your understanding of the key areas of philosophy, such as ethics, political philosophy, theory of knowledge, metaphysics, and logic.
 We also offer modules on major figures in the history of philosophy, from Plato and Aristotle to Descartes, Kant, and Hegel, among others.